mailpoet/mailpoet/readme.txt

 * Convert more customers by reaching those who abandoned their cart (soon)
 * Reward and engage your customers who have spent a certain amount on your shop (soon)

-= Premium in details =
+= Premium details =

-MailPoet is fully featured in its free version and works up until you have 2,000 subscribers.
+MailPoet's free version is fully featured, and comes with access to a free sending plan for up to 2,000 subscribers.

 The Premium version adds the following features: